 Double, triple, spread & panel jumps

 Agility is a recreational sport in which jumps of various types can enhance the dog’s physical endurance.
 Panel jumps are a series of agility bars placed vertically, which dogs have to run and cross over.
-As for double, triple and spread jump, agility bars are spread horizontally on the race course and dogs need to cross them without touching the platform.
+As for double, triple and spread jump, agility bars are spread horizontally on the racecourse and dogs need to cross them without touching the platform.

 Handlers can place spread jumps which include two or three horizontal bars placed on two upright bars and are spread with adequate distance from each other.
-In case of double jump the bars are placed parallel or in ascending horizontal order.
+In the case of double jump the bars are placed parallel or in ascending horizontal order.
 However, in the case of triple jumps bars the space between the spread of the bars are adjusted on the basis of the dog’s height.

-For practicing panel jump, the agility bars are not placed horizontally.
+For practicing the panel jump, the agility bars are not placed horizontally.
 Instead, they are placed upright on the ground which the dog must cross over.
 These bars can be a set of small to medium bars depending on the size of the dog.